rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 I was also responsible for a lot of infrastructure that I was on call for every other month.

 After 7 years of being responsible for building and maintaining production systems I switched to a developer advocate role for a lot of reasons.
-Theh main reason was a lot of the parts of my job that I enjoyed (e.g. teaching people, guiding product) were things that appeared to be responsibilities for a developer advocate.
+The main reason was a lot of the parts of my job that I enjoyed (e.g. teaching people, guiding product) were things that appeared to be responsibilities for a developer advocate.

 I have been [public speaking](https://github.com/rothgar/rothgar/blob/master/SPEAKING.md) in my free time for a while because I loved the opportunity to help people learn from my experience and it always taught me new things.